Suno Chanda 2: Production

 In 2018, it was reported that Suno Chanda will have a sequel.
 Iqra Aziz confirmed being part of the Season.
 On 2 October 2018, it was reported that Farhan Saeed had signed up for the project opposite Aziz.
 On 10 October, it was reported that Nabeel Zuberi had also signed up.

 Like previous season, this season also introduces some debutants including Raza Abbas Talish, son of director Ahson Talish.
 The first teaser was released on 22 April 2019.
 It aired in May 2019 during Ramadan.
 The first episode of the mini series was aired on 7 May 2019.

 Episodes

-Soundtrack

-Music is composed by Naveed Nashad, lyrics are by Aehsun Talish.

-Original serial versions

 Reception

 The initial response to the series was good, it has been termed as a lighthearted sitcom.
 Maria Kari of the Dawn says, "after a long day of work, school or fasting we want some lighthearted, mindless, comic relief."
-In positive response to the series, the cast including Aziz and Zuberi feature in OPPO's F11 TVC.
-Reviewer from The Express Tribune called the TVC, along with the series a double treat for the audience.
-The rating of Suno Chanda 2 (blockbuster) made a huge response in UK.
 According to BizAsia, the first episode of the series was watched by 84,600 viewers at 21:15 – peaking at 94,300 viewers.
 This was followed by another Hum TV serial Bharam with 33,300 viewers and Geo Entertainment's Siraat-e-Mustaqeem with 23,900 viewers.
-The daily prime time night slot of the series on the channel is proving a success for the channel.

-Sequel
+Potential Sequel

 It has been reported earlier that a sequel Suno Chanda 3, the third installment in the Suno Chanda series, will be made, however in an interview, Nadia Afgan denied and said "The Suno Chanda series will not be back and writer Saima Akram is writing something new for next Ramadan".